 When you feel symptoms, you push a button, and a brief ECG recording is saved.
 This allows your doctor to see your heart rhythm at the time of your symptoms, which can help pinpoint sick sinus syndrome.

 Implantable loop recorder.
 This small device is implanted just under the skin of your chest and is used for continuous, long-term monitoring of your heart's electrical activity.
 An implantable loop recorder may be worn from months to years.

-This device is automatically triggered by an irregular heart rhythm (arrhythmia) or may be triggered manually when you feel symptoms.
+This device is automatically triggered by an irregular heart rhythm (arrhythmia) or you can trigger it when you feel symptoms.

-This test isn't commonly used to screen for sick sinus syndrome.
-However, in some cases, electrophysiologic testing can help check the function of your sinus node, as well as other electrical properties of your heart.
+This test is rarely used to screen for sick sinus syndrome.
+However, in some cases, it can help check the function of your sinus node, as well as other electrical properties of your heart.

 During this test, thin, flexible tubes (catheters) tipped with electrodes are threaded through your blood vessels to various spots along the electrical pathways in your heart.
 Once in place, the electrodes can precisely map the spread of electrical impulses during each beat and may identify the source of heart rhythm problems.

 An electrocardiogram monitors your heart rhythm for problems.
 Electrodes are taped to your chest to record your heart's electrical signals, which cause your heart to beat.
 The signals are shown as waves on an attached computer monitor or printer.

 A Holter monitor uses electrodes and a recording device to track your heart's rhythm for 24 to 72 hours.
 Your doctor can print an electrocardiogram strip using the data on the recording device to see your heart's rhythm during the period you wore the monitor.